Snyder-Technology-LLC/authflow-guides-resources-docs/content/faq/faq.md

 Yes!
 You can create different paywalls for different GPTs or different subscription tiers (depending on your plan).

-### Can I offer free trials or discounts?
+### Can I offer free trials?

 Yes!
-Authflow supports free trials (1-14 days) and promotional pricing.
+Authflow supports free trials (1-14 days) to let users try your GPT before committing to a subscription.

 ### What types of GPTs can I monetize?